KU-CS-Camp/KU-CS-Camp.github.io/oldfaithful.md

 ```

 ### Choose K
-One technique for choosing the value of k is by simply looking at a plot of the data.
+One technique for choosing the value of k, or the number of clusters, is by simply looking at a plot of the data.
 Look at the saved plot you just created and determine what you think the k value (number of clusters) should be for this data.

 ### Create and Train Model
-Now, create a KMeans model with the number of clusters (n_clusters) you determined in the previous step.
-Train/fit the model on the dataset (no need to split into different arrays this time).
+Now, create a KMeans model with a parameter of the number of clusters (n_clusters) you determined in the previous step.
+Train/fit the model on the whole dataset (no need to split into different arrays this time since we do not have labels for a y array).

 <details markdown="1">